floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

 implemented in hardware', they followed a minimal standard for interoperability so that chips from different manufacturers could be combined into computer systems without requiring too much custom glue logic between them.
-I think it's fair to say that this 'competion through interoperability' was the main driver for the Cambrian Explosion of cheap 8-bit computer systems in the 70s and 80s.
+I think it's fair to say that this 'competition through interoperability' was the main driver for the Cambrian Explosion of cheap 8-bit computer systems in the 70s and 80s.